vladimirfomene/MovieReviewBoard/backend/README.md

 ## App Setup

 * Clone this repository by executing `git clone https://github.com/vladimirfomene/MovieReviewBoard.git` in your console.
-* Enter the project directory with `cd MovieReviewBoard`.
+* Enter the project directory with `cd MovieReviewBoard/backend`.

 ## Running the app.